lraberg/Tlr2exVivo/README.md

-exVivo.R contains code necessary for differential gene expression and allele-specific expression
+exVivo2.R contains code necessary for differential gene expression and allele-specific expression

 deseq2_input.zip contains filtered output from rsem which is used as input for differential gene expression analysis with Deseq2